appacademy/SWEO-Part-Time-Resources/1-Module/1-week/2-day/notes.md

 - **Notes:** Then try the cheatsheet / notes (**5 minutes**)
 - **Question:** Mandatory to ask question

+struggling a bit will help ya learn!!
+It's always more memorable

 ## <span style="color:#3c78d8;">console.log(...) </span>
 This is a way to output the expression inside the parentheses of the console.log into the terminal.